Selden Gallery “Chromatic Synergy” 2009

 Clay started out by examining photographs taken until finding the right image or image fragment.
 He then manipulates the images on the computer to create positive films and transferable imagery.
-Next he screenprints, paints and transfers in a variety of vivid colors and orientations on multiple panels.
+He screenprints, paints and transfers in a variety of vivid colors and orientations on multiple panels.
 Finally he collages individual units together on the wall to make interchangeable kaleidoscopic grids and installations.
 The intention is to use repetition of form, vibrant color and aesthetic distance in the large grids and installations so the works become hypnotic and entrancing.

 Clay’s goal is to be visually intriguing and to figuratively assault the viewers’ optic nerves.

 A printmaking and glass artist, McGlamory has taught at the Governor’s School for the Arts for 28 years and was part of the Old Dominion University Art Department for 18 years.
 McGlamory was selected to create public art for the HRT Transit Light Rail Station in Norfolk, VA in 2011.
 With work in numerous public and private collections, McGlamory has also had over 30 solo and two person exhibitions at galleries to include The Contemporary Art Center of Virginia and Red Door Gallery.
 McGlamory has been included in over 200 national and international juried and invitational exhibitions.
 He is a master printer and also the founding director of Half Ass Press based in Portsmouth, VA.